 The same amount you would need to change disposables.
 All babies are different, but in general newborn babies need changing at least eight times a day.
 Fortunately as they get older this reduces!

 Yes, they will need up to eight washes before getting up to full absorbency.
 Just put them in with your normal laundry, (white with white, colour with colours) no need to dry in between.
 You can use them after the first wash if you can’t wait.

 Not really, it’s up to you.
-If you do decide to use a cream we recommend you use reusable fleece liners to keep it off the nappies.
-We also recommend you choose a natural based cream that will dissolve in detergent.
-Other creams can build up in the nappies/fleece liners which can be difficult to get off and can cause absorption problems.
+If you do decide to use a cream we recommend you use a cloth safe cream, that dissolves in detergent.
+If you prefer to use a cream that is not "cloth safe" we recommend using reusable fleece liners to keep it off the nappies.
+These creams can build up in the nappies/fleece liners which can be difficult to get off and can cause absorption problems.